 In remanufactured products, supply and demand remained balanced in the United States mainly because of the positive seasonality effects in the northern hemisphere.
-The scenario remains expectant because of the trade war between China and the United States and a lower growth rate for the construction market.
+The scenario demand from key markets for this industry.

+remains expectant because of the trade war between China and the United States and a lower growth rate for the construction market.
 Plywood trend remained the same compared to the last quarter, with a decrease in prices and high supply levels from South America and Asia.
 Additionally, OSB (Oriented Strand Board), which is a substitute for plywood, participated strongly and increased the supply.
 On the other hand, inventories showed high levels throughout the whole supply chain.